 What to do

-- Block and report – most social networks allow you to block people that are bothering you and report their behavior if it’s aggressive.
+- Block and report – most social networks allow you to block people that are bothering you and report their behaviour.
 Click here to find out about how to do this on a range of different social networks.
 A general rule when making a complaint about being bullied online is to copy the terms and conditions which have been breached and take a screenshot of the comment or photo as evidence.
 This may prompt any of these sites and apps to take action as you have shown them their obligation to investigate and take appropriate action.

 - Don’t share, comment or react to any bullying post – as tempting as it might be to defend yourself or react in other ways, this can often make things worse.

 - Talk to someone you trust – you don’t need to suffer in silence and talking to someone can sometimes be the only way to make bullying stop.
-Speak to your parents, a family friend, someone at school/college or a counsellor – very often, they will be able to give you some advice and help you to get through it.
-If the bullies are at your school/college, a teacher or counsellor will very often be able to take the next steps required to stop the bullying.
+Speak to your parents, a family friend, someone at school/college or a counselor – very often, they will be able to give you some advice and help you to get through it.
+If the bullies are at your school/college, a teacher or counselor will often be able to take the next steps required to stop the bullying.

-- Know that things can change – It might not seem like it right now, but as long as you start to take the above steps and don’t suffer alone, it’s very likely that this will pass.
+- Know that things can change – It might not seem like it right now, but as long as you start to take the above steps and don’t suffer alone, it’s likely that this will pass.
 In the meantime, focus on spending time with friends who make you feel good about yourself, or focus your energies on a hobby to take your mind off things.

 - You can contact Childline about anything that bothers you, including cyberbullying.
 You can call them, email them or speak to someone online.
 Click here for more details.